Bread80/Amstrad-CPC-BASIC-Source/README.md

 Infix operators are in InfixOperators.asm (Prefix operators - '+','-' and 'NOT' are processed within the expression parser itself).
 SystemVars.asm contains (most of) the system variables (HIMEM, TIME etc).
 Conversion between numerical types is handled by TypeConversions.asm.
 Strings to number and number to strings conversions are handled by StringsToNumbers.asm and NumbersToStrings.asm respectively.
-String handling (concatenation, substrings, allocation etc) is the responsibility of Strings.asm (probably with a fair bit of help from MemoryAllocation.asm - this is more stuff I haven't dug too far into).
+String handling functions (and related) (concatenation, substrings) are is the responsibility of StringFunctions.asm.

 Finally (if I'm not mistaken) is Utilities.asm.
 A random bunch of routines tucked at the very end of the ROM and doing boring but essential things like memory copies, table lookups and jumps to registers.